 King Udyana asked, "What will you do with the old garments?"
 Ananda replied, "We will make bed covers out of them."
 The king asked, "What will you do with the old bed covers?"
 "We will make pillow cases," Ananda replied.
 "And what will you do with the old pillow cases?" asked the king.
 "We will make floor mats out of them," said Ananda.
 "And what will you do with the old floor mats?" asked the king.
 "We will use them for wiping cloths," said Ananda.
 "And what will you do with the old wiping cloths?" asked the king.
+"And what will you do with the old wiping cloths?" asked the king.
 We will use them for floor mops," said Ananda.
 "And what will you do with the old floor mops?" asked the king.

-"We will tear them into pieces and mix them with mud and use the mud to plaster the walls of our house," replied Ananda.
+We will use them for floor mops," said Ananda.
+"And what will you do with the old floor mops?" asked the king.